It has been estimated that there are 20,000 Americans living in El Salvador.

 Living in El Salvador is an incredible experience for a variety of reasons, including the tropical climate, world-class beaches and coffee, and the wonderful landscapes, flora and fauna.
 As an American expatriate living in El Salvador though, what exactly do you need to know regarding filing US expat (and Salvadoran) taxes?

-All US citizens and green card holders who earn more than $12,550 (in 2021, or just $400 of self-employment income or just $5 if you’re married to a foreigner) anywhere in the world are required to file a US federal tax return and pay taxes to the IRS, regardless of where in the world they live or where their income originates.
+All US citizens and green card holders who earn more than $14,600 in 2024,(just $400 of self-employment income or just $5 if you’re married filing separately) anywhere in the world are required to file a US federal tax return and pay taxes to the IRS, regardless of where in the world they live or where their income originates.

 The good news is if you are paying income tax in El Salvador, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.